< Back to blog

 • Flexibility: Bridging loans can provide you with a degree of flexibility when purchasing a property.
 This is because lenders generally offer terms of anything from a month up to 18 months.

 • Speed: You can get fast access to cash.
-Depending on circumstances and the lender, a decision can be made within 24 hours of application and drawdown within 5 days.
-Although they generally take anything from 2 weeks to complete depending on complexity, this is still considerably quicker than long term finance.
+Depending on the circumstances and the lender, a decision can be made within 24 hours of application and drawdown within 5 days.
+Although they generally take anything from 2 weeks to complete depending on complexity, this is still considerably quicker than long-term finance.

 • Opportunity: Whilst conventional mortgages are generally only available for habitable property, bridging finance applies to land deals, refurbishment and construction projects.
 This enables the borrower to take advantage of projects that may have previously seemed impossible to fund.